1758 - Austrian invasion of Saxony

 On September 11

-- The 10 cuirassier sqns previously sent by Prince Heinrich to reinforce Dohna's Corps in Brandenburg arrived at Gamig.
+- The 10 cuirassier sqns (Prinz von Preußen Cuirassiers, Markgraf Friedrich von Brandenburg Cuirassiers) previously sent by Prince Heinrich to reinforce Dohna's Corps in Brandenburg were sent back to Gamig to reinforce his army.

 - Frederick decided to manoeuvre against Daun's right flank and to threaten his magazines at Zittau.
 To execute his plan, Frederick first had to dislodge Loudon from his positions at Radeberg.
 He charged Retzow of this mission and gave him 14 bns, 3 Freikorps bns and 25 sqns.

 - Daun resolved to maintain his position at Stolpen to interdict Silesia to the Prussian army and thus hoping to help Harsch enterprises in these quarters.
-Daun's camp at Stolpen was a very strong position with his front and right flank protected by the steep-sided Wesnitz and his left flank covered by the Fort of Stolpen and a steep-sided stream.
+Daun's camp at Stolpen was a very strong position with his front and right flank protected by the steep-sided Wesenitz and his left flank covered by the Fort of Stolpen and a steep-sided stream.
 All roads leading to Stolpen passed by deep defiles.
-Loudon was at Radeberg, Durlach at Löbau and light troops linked Daun's position to Zweibrücken's Army through a bridge thrown across the Elbe near Pirna.
+Loudon was at Radeberg covering Daun’s right flank, Durlach at Löbau and light troops linked Daun's position to Zweibrücken's Army through a bridge thrown across the Elbe near Pirna.

 Frederick slowly advances towards Zittau